MFauzanAP/Illegal-Parking-Detection/README.md

 # Data Collection

+We used a DJI Mavic 3T drone to capture images of the area.
+The drone was flown at an altitude of 50 meters with a speed of 5 m/s.
+The ground sampling distance was set to 1.5 cm/pixel.
+The flight time was approximately 1 minute.
+The drone was set to fly in a grid pattern to capture images of the area.

 | Parameter | Value |
 | --- | --- |
 | Drone | DJI Mavic 3T |